-Figure 3 displays artificial time series for the output gap, price inflation, wage inflation and the nominal rate, generated by the equilibrium of our calibrated model, with the ZLB constraint, and with demand shocks as a source of fluctuations.
-The two lines correspond to alternative assumptions on the degree of wage rigidity: our baseline assumption ($\theta_w = 0.75$; in blue) and an alternative with more flexible wages ($\theta_w = 0.25$; in red).
-The simulations reported in the Figure allow us to illustrate visually some of the findings discussed below.
+Figure 3.
+Paths conditional on demand shocks: effect of wage rigidities in solid blue) and an alternative with more flexible wages ( $\theta_w = 0.25$ ; in dotted red).
+The shaded areas highlight the periods during which the ZLB is binding.
+The simulations reported in the figure allow us to illustrate visually some of the findings discussed below in more detail.
 As is clear from the top panel, an increase in wage flexibility has only a small effect on output gap volatility: the two lines almost lie on top of each other.
-This contrasts with the behavior of price and wage inflation, whose volatility is much larger when wages are more flexible.
-A closer look at the Figure suggests that it is precisely during episodes when the ZLB is binding that the gap in the volatility between the two series is particularly large.
+This contrasts with the behaviour of price and wage inflation, whose volatility is much larger when wages are more flexible.
+A closer look at the figure suggests that it is precisely during episodes when the ZLB is binding that the gap in the volatility between the two series is particularly large.